This opinion was published in Firstpost on May 01, 2019.

 About the Authors

-Tarika is a Senior Resident Fellow with the Climate and Ecosystems Team at Vidhi.
-She has also previously worked with the JALDI initiative where she researched on efficiency, accountability and transparency in the judiciary with an empirical lens.
+Tarika is a Senior Resident Fellow with the Health Team at Vidhi.
+She has also previously worked with the JALDI initiative and the Climate & Ecosystems Team, where she researched on efficiency, accountability and transparency in the judiciary with an empirical lens.
 She has written for leading journals and newspapers like Economic and Political Weekly, the Economic Times and the Indian Express.
 Tarika graduated from Gujarat National Law University with B.A.
 LL.B.
 (Hons.) in 2017 and has completed her postgraduate studies in Public Policy from University College London in 2021.
 She enjoys anime and rock music.

 Vaidehi was a Senior Resident Fellow working in the area of Judicial Reforms.
 She has a B.A.LLB.
 (Hons.) degree from Jindal Global Law School, Sonipat and an LLM from the University of California, Berkeley with a focus on jurisprudence and social policy.